Can Guinea Pigs Eat Brussels Sprouts? (How Much is Safe?)

 Benefits of Feeding Brussels Sprouts to Guinea Pigs

-Brussels sprouts are an excellent source of Vitamin C. A single brussels sprout contains about 16mg of Vitamin C, which is generally enough to fulfill your guinea pig’s daily requirement of this nutrient.
+Brussels sprouts are an excellent source of Vitamin C. A single Brussels sprout contains about 16mg of Vitamin C, which is generally enough to fulfill your guinea pig’s minimal daily requirement of this nutrient.

-Vitamin C supports healthy immune function and prevents diseases such as scurvy.
+Vitamin C supports healthy immune function and prevents diseases such as scurvy in guinea pigs.

 Like humans, guinea pigs cannot manufacture their own Vitamin C, so they need to get it from their diet.
 You can find even more foods high in Vitamin C in this list.

-Brussels sprouts are also low in calories and high in fiber, which promotes good gut health and proper digestion.
+Brussels sprouts are also low in calories and high in fiber, which promotes good gut health, weight maintenance, and proper digestion.

-Additionally, it provides a good source of Vitamin K, which is responsible for blood clotting and bone health.
+Additionally, they provide a good source of Vitamin K, which is responsible for blood clotting and bone health.
+Brussels sprouts also provide an excellent source of plant-based protein for piggies.
+They also contain a fairly high amount of potassium and some iron as well.

-This mini cabbage-like veggie also contains trace amounts of Vitamin B6, potassium, iron, thiamine, and magnesium.
+This mini cabbage-like veggie also contains trace amounts of Vitamin B6, selenium, thiamine, magnesium, and other minerals.

-Finally, brussels sprouts are extremely rich in antioxidants.
+Finally, Brussels sprouts are extremely rich in antioxidants.
 Antioxidants work in the body by neutralizing free radicals, preventing a build-up.
 When the body has excess amounts of free radicals, this can contribute to the growth of cancer cells and other diseases.
-Antioxidants fight off these extra free radicals, thus lowering the risk of many chronic diseases, cancer cell growth, and more.
+Antioxidants fight off these excess free radicals, thus lowering the risk of many chronic diseases, cancer cell growth, and more.

 Risks of Feeding Your Guinea Pig Brussels Sprouts

-Brussels sprouts are cruciferous vegetables like broccoli, cauliflower, and cabbage.
+Brussels sprouts are cruciferous vegetables like broccoli, cauliflower, arugula, and bok choy.
 This means they can cause gas and bloat in your guinea pig.
-Bloat is potentially dangerous, so it’s imperative to introduce cruciferous veggies into the diet slowly.
+Bloat is potentially dangerous, so it’s imperative to introduce cruciferous veggies into the diet very slowly.
 Feed them in moderation and ensure that your guinea pig has unlimited grass hay to keep their digestive system stable.

 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.